Marvin Mitchelson: Later years and death

 He made a brief cameo appearance on The Golden Girls ("There Goes the Bride"); his role was as a lawyer for Stanley Zbornak, ex-husband of Dorothy Zbornak.
 In the episode, he produced a prenuptial agreement which Dorothy had to sign.
 She refused, and their remarriage was canceled.

 Mitchelson was quoted as saying, "A divorce lawyer is a chameleon with a law book."

 He was accused of rape by two women in the early 1990s, but the authorities declined to prosecute.
 However, on April 12, 1993, he was sentenced to 30 months in prison on four counts of felony tax fraud and failure to properly oversee a trust account.
 In 1994, he was cited for failing to take the professional responsibility exam, had his probation revoked in 1995, and was disciplined in 1996 for failure to provide accountings or return unearned fees in 14 client matters.
-A 1993 conviction for not paying taxes on some $2 million in income resulted in suspension from the Bar, bankruptcy and eventually two years in jail from 1996 to 1998.
+A 1993 conviction for not paying taxes on some $2 million in income resulted in suspension from the Bar, bankruptcy, and eventually two years in jail from 1996 to 1998.
 The case was initiated by a former girlfriend of Mitchelson's and was investigated by IRS Special Agent James Lawrence Wilson.

 He wept on his first day in Lompoc prison, but ultimately found white-collar incarceration stimulating.
 He organized an opera appreciation society, ran the library and helped other prisoners with their appeals.

 Mitchelson was married to Italian-born actress Marcella Ferri.

 Mitchelson died in a rehabilitation center in Beverly Hills, succumbing to cancer.

+Jeff Marlow portrays Mitchelson in the final two episodes of the 2022-23 HBO series Winning Time: The Rise of the Lakers Dynasty.
+Mitchelson represents Honey Kaplan, the fictionalized second wife of Los Angeles Lakers owner Jerry Buss.